dusty-nv/jetson-inference/README.md

 <a href="https://github.com/dusty-nv/jetson-inference/blob/master/docs/deep-learning.md"><img src="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/7aca8779d265a860d5133cdc8c6c6b76" width="800"></a>

-Using NVIDIA deep learning tools, it's easy to **[Get Started](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md)** training your own DNNs and implementing advanced AI.
+Using NVIDIA deep learning tools, it's easy to **[Get Started](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md)** creating DNN models from training datasets and deploying them with high performance.

 <a href="https://github.com/dusty-nv/jetson-inference/blob/master/docs/deep-learning.md"><img src="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/5720072a6941032685ea18c4e4068a23" width="700"></a>

 NVIDIA [DIGITS](https://github.com/NVIDIA/DIGITS) is used to interactively train network models on annotated datasets in the cloud or PC, while TensorRT and Jetson are used to deploy runtime inference in the field.
-Together, DIGITS and TensorRT form an effective workflow for developing and deploying deep neural networks capable of advanced AI.
+Together, DIGITS and TensorRT form an effective workflow for developing and deploying deep neural networks capable of implementing advanced AI and perception.

 To get started, see the DIGITS [Getting Started](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md) guide and then the next section of the tutorial, [Getting TensorRT](#getting-tensorrt).

 ## Getting TensorRT